-- Terminal growth rate is the rate at which the company’s cash flow is supposed to grow beyond the terminal year
+- The terminal growth rate is when the company’s cash flow is supposed to grow beyond the terminal year.

-- The terminal value is the value of the cash flow the company generates from the terminal year upto infinity
+- The terminal value is the value of the company’s cash flow from the terminal year upto infinity.

-- One needs to accommodate for modeling errors by including a 10% band around the share price
+- One needs to accommodate for modelling errors by including a 10% band around the share price.

-- By including a 10% leeway we create a intrinsic value band
+- By including a 10% leeway, we create an intrinsic value band.

-- Thus, the DCF analysis helps the investors to identify whether the current share price of the company is justified or not.
+- Thus, the DCF analysis helps the investors identify whether the company’s current share price is justified.